zzzprojects/learn-orm/tutorials/dynamic-expresso/getting-started.md

 ## Limitations

-**Dynamic Expresso** doesn't support every C# syntaxes, the following are some of the examples which are not supported.
+**Dynamic Expresso** doesn't support every C# syntaxes.
+The following are some of the examples which are not supported.

  - Multiline expressions
  - for/foreach/while/do operators
  - Array/list/dictionary initialization
  - Explicit generic invocation such as `method<type>(arg)`
- - Lambda/delegate declaration is not supported, delegate and lambda are only supported as variables or parameters or as a return type of the expression
+ - Lambda/delegate declarations are not supported, delegate and lambda are only supported as variables or parameters or as a return type of the expression
  - Array/list/dictionary element assignment
  - Other operations on dynamic objects